St Kilda (Vic.)

 What is the weighted average housing cost based on tenure mix in the suburb of St Kilda?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,489.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,489.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,000/month, and renters paying $1,650/month.

 How affordable is housing in the suburb of St Kilda relative to local incomes?